 Kali Linux – Working with Nmap

-During the installation, the installer would have prompted the user for a ‘root‘ user password which will be needed to login.
-Once logged in to the Kali Linux machine, using the command ‘startx‘ the Enlightenment Desktop Environment can be started – it is worth noting that nmap doesn’t require a desktop environment to run.
+During the installation, the installer would have prompted the user for a ‘root‘ user password which will be needed to log in.
+Once logged in to the Kali Linux machine, using the command ‘startx‘ the XFCE Desktop Environment can be started – it is worth noting that nmap doesn’t require a desktop environment to run.